aziabatz/cunqa/docs/source/cunqa_qpu.rst

-Does this appear on cunqa submodules?
 .. autosummary:: cunqa.qpu
+    :description: this is a description of QPU
     :members:

     .. autoclass:: cunqa.qpu.QPU